Thursday, November 10, 2011

 He knew Jerry Sandusky was a sexual predator who preyed on children.

 I'm not talking about telling Sandusky to turn himself in, and then finding him a good defense attorney, and then telling the public not to prejudge him.
-Even the most loathsome person on Earth is entitled to defend himself in the justice system, to attempt to get the charges dropped or gain an acquittal.
+Even the most loathsome person on Earth (whoever you might think that is) is entitled to defend himself in the justice system, to attempt to get the charges dropped or gain an acquittal.
 Every jury, no matter how bad the defendant appears to be, must presume his innocence, and let the prosecution prove otherwise; the defense only has to show that the case hasn't been proven -- not can't be, but hasn't been.

 If what Joe Paterno did was simply try to do the right thing, by both his good friend and his good friend's alleged victims, he couldn't be faulted.